-Peter Valpiani was appointed as a Director and Company Secretary of the Haymarket Foundation in October 2017.
+Haymarket Foundation in October 2017.
 Mr Valpiani holds a Master of Business Administration from the Macquarie Graduate School of Management, as well as professional qualifications in Project and Change Management.
-Peter is currently the Chief Executive Officer of the Haymarket Foundation an associate lecturer at the University of Sydney and was elected to the Board of NADA as Finance Executive in November 2019.
+Peter is currently the Chief Executive Officer of the Haymarket Foundation an associate lecturer at the University of Sydney and was elected

+DIRECTOR'S NAME QUALIFICATIONS, EXPERIENCE & OTHER INFORMATION

-DIRECTOR'S NAME POSITION DATE APPOINTED Mr Jeff Smith Director 18 May 2016
+Mr Jeff Smith Director

+Date appointed: 18 May 2016

-Jeff Smith has been a Director of the Haymarket Foundation for the past three years.
+Qualifications and experience: Jeff Smith has been a Director of the Haymarket Foundation for the past five years.
 Mr Smith is a solicitor and holds a Master of Laws from Sydney University and a Bachelor of Arts/Law from Macquarie University.
-Jeff works as a senior consultant at Westwood Spice, a purpose-based consultancy firm where he specialises in governance, sustainability, and environmental law.
-He is a passionate supporter of social justice, having sat on the boards of the Total Environment Centre, the Environmental Planning and Law Association and Community Legal Centres NSW.
+Jeff currently works as a consultant specialising in governance, sustainability, and environmental law.
+He is a passionate supporter of social justice, having sat on the boards of the Total Environment Centre, the Environmental Planning and Law Association and Community Legal

+Centres NSW.